Back then, getting your Upwork profile approved wasn’t this complicated. But again, the number of freelancers wasn’t the same back then.

 I used to believe that a professional-looking, sensible Gmail address like firstname.lastname@example.org will do fine.

-But obviously, it’s not what Upwork is asking as anybody who uses such an email will receive a “We noticed you’re using a gmail.com address.
+But obviously, it doesn’t seem to be what Upwork is asking.
+Anybody who uses such an email will receive a “We noticed you’re using a gmail.com address.
 Would you like to use your work email instead?” notice.

 A work email address is something that uses a custom domain, typically that of the business’s name.